 9. Flight Fares Depend on the Timing of Your Purchase

 Booking with only short notice before a trip is usually a bad idea.
-You might be surprised to know that booking too far in advance isn’t the best choice either, as airlines will take advantage of serial planners to get a higher price.
+You might be surprised that booking too far in advance isn’t the best choice, as airlines will use serial planners to get a higher price.

-Your best bet is to book 3-5 months in advance when the airline is really ready to start filling seats before it’s too late.
+Your best bet is to book 3-5 months in advance when the airline is ready to fill seats before it’s too late.
 You can even go as far as selecting the day of the week to check for the best deal, as tickets are often the cheapest mid-week.